w3f/Grants-Program/applications/patron.md

     User->>+Patron: Deployment request (without passing private keys)
 ```

-### Smart contract manager

-Manager that will allow users to register and deploy their contracts and invoke various actions on existing contracts available on the platform, such as periodic invocation and vulnerability scanning.

-Unified ink! smart contract manager solution allows us to provide improved transparency (by building a contract ourselves and publishing it or by verifying an already published contract to match the provided source code), security (integrated vulnerability scanning, audit publishment capabilities) and versatility (periodic contract invocation, integrated scripting features.).

-Smart contract manager should provide most (if not all) of its functionality while keeping user’s private keys private, without delegating them to Patron.

 ### Deployment tool

-As part of our platform, we plan to provide users with a unified deployment tool that builds and publishes smart contracts for popular mainnets, testnets, and the user’s local development node.
+As part of our platform, we plan to provide users with a unified deployment tool that builds and publishes smart contracts for popular mainnets and testnets.

-When used with mainnets, the contract deployment process is done on our platform side using isolated containers and contract verification workflow.
+The contract build process is done on our platform side using isolated containers and contract verification workflow, while the deployment itself is done on user's side,

-With testnets or local development nodes, we plan to simplify the onboarding process by automatically downloading required tooling and libraries for popular operating systems, ensuring that local builds work out of the box.
+without delegating any private keys to us.

-Eventually, we plan to unify our tools into Patron CLI, allowing developers to create new ink! contracts, use existing smart contract templates, transpile existing Solidity contracts, or generate Typechain bindings without leaving the same unified interface they will already be familiar with.
+Eventually, we plan to unify our tools into Patron CLI, allowing developers to create new ink! contracts,
+use existing smart contract templates, transpile existing Solidity contracts, or generate Typechain bindings
+without leaving the same unified interface they will already be familiar with.

 ## Future work